rougesteelproject/cse-251/lesson_06/canvas/prepare.md

 	    a[i] = -a[i]
 ```

-When using shared variables, remember that if there are processes writing and reading them, when you need to stop a race condition by using a shared lock.
+When using shared variables, remember that if there are processes writing to and reading from them, then you need to stop a potential race condition by using a shared lock.